open-weather-community/open_weather-ags/readme.md

 ./install.sh
 ```

-Sometimes the installer hangs so I run it twice.
+Sometimes the installer hangs after NVM instructions so I run it twice.

-### check that it is working
+### Check that it is working
 ```bash
 nvim /home/openweather/cronlog.txt
 ```